wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 ### `add`

 Add an array of custom field values for an object.
-Make sure the data for the object doesn't exists yet in the database.
+Make sure the data for the object doesn't exist yet in the database.

 ```php
 $data = [